 And we as a state should bring back graduate degree pay bumps because most education graduate programs have a similar portfolio dynamic and process that national certification also embraces as well as more focused attention on latest research.

-If Raleigh truly wants to help public education, then it would invest in the people – like it used to before we had the situation we have today that requires weak and anemic policies like SB599 or what Rowan-Salisbury School District is considering to “open up” the teacher candidate pool: lower requirements to becoming a teacher.
+If Raleigh truly wants to help public education, then it would invest in the people – like it used to before we had the situation we have today that requires weak and anemic policies like SB599.

-And don’t forget that as of 2018 Wake County had the highest number of NBCTs for a district in THE NATION.
+And don’t forget that as of now Wake County still has the highest number of NBCTs for a district in THE NATION.

 Raleigh is in Wake County.

-In fact, five of the top 20 districts in the entire country as far as number of actual NBCTs serving are in NC.
+In fact, seven of the top 30 districts in the entire country as far as number of actual NBCTs serving are in NC.
 And it you look at that table closely, you can see that those systems are far smaller than others on that list.

 That’s some irony.